-Elecraft KX3 -- click for specifications, images, and notes HF Field Equipment: My favorite HF field-portable radio is an Elecraft KX3 equipped with the internal automatic antenna tuner and roofing filter modules, AK6Q SideKX panels and cover, VE7FMN Cooler KX Lite heatsink, and N0WL PowerPole Adapter.
+HF Field Equipment: Although it doesn't see much time in the field anymore, my favorite HF field-portable radio is still my Elecraft KX3 equipped with the internal automatic antenna tuner and roofing filter modules, AK6Q SideKX panels and cover, VE7FMN Cooler KX Lite heatsink, and N0WL PowerPole Adapter.
 The KX3's all-band coverage (160-6m), all-mode (CW/SSB/AM/FM/data) capability, outstanding receiver performance, extremely generous feature mix, small size, low weight, and battery-friendly design make the KX3 an extraordinary field-radio.

 I was very much suprised to receive an Elecraft KH1 from my wife on Christmas Day of 2023.
 The CW-only KH1 covers 40-15m; is absolutely tiny; weighs almost nothing; includes an internal battery, an internal ATU, a built-in whip for 20, 17, and 15m, and a built-in CW paddle; and is optimized for HT-style pedestrian-mobile and pedestrian-portable operations.
-I'm currently assembling a KH1 Micro Travel Kit to allow me to use the KH1 on hiking and bicycle-portable operations.
+I've improved the utility of the KH1 using several products from Tufteln (link).

-I have a QRP Labs QMX 80-20m transceiver (info).
-This tiny 80/60/40/30/20m CW-and-digital transceiver will soon become the heart of a QMX Micro Travel Kit for human-powered-transport field operations.
+In early 2024, I took delivery of a QRP Labs QMX 80-20m transceiver (info).
+This tiny 80/60/40/30/20m CW-and-digital transceiver will soon become the heart of a tiny QMX Micro Travel Kit which will be optimized for human-powered-transport field operations.

-Elecraft K2 -- click for specifications, images, and notes In late 2019, I unexpectedly acquired a very nice four-band (15/20/30/40m) Elecraft K1 transceiver with the internal automatic antenna tuner, noise blanker, and wide-range tilt stand options.
+In late 2019, I unexpectedly acquired a very nice four-band (15/20/30/40m) Elecraft K1 transceiver with the internal automatic antenna tuner, noise blanker, and wide-range tilt stand options.
 The K1's multi-band coverage, excellent receiver performance, small size and low weight, and battery-friendly design make the K1 an excellent field radio.
-I have built a K1 Travel Kit optimized for hiking and bicycle-portable operations.

 Before I purchased my K2, my favorite HF field-portable rig was an Index Labs QRP Plus.
 This rig was the heart of my QRP Station in a Bag.
 Unfortunately, I had to sell the QRP Plus in order to fund the purchase of the K2.